bella-tassone/COMP333_HW4/README.md

      );
 ```

 Similarly, make sure that you have [Android Studio](https://developer.android.com/studio) installed, and an [Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds) created on it.
-We use a Pixel 5 API 31.
+We use a Pixel 5 API 31, and strongly recommend you do so as well in order to best replicate our work.

 <img width="572" alt="Screenshot 2023-11-12 at 10 37 26 PM" src="https://github.com/bella-tassone/COMP333_HW4/assets/54873610/0c21c168-5b7c-4e27-a6cb-0797729e3c73">